-As marketing and customer relationship management platforms automate tasks, many marketers will find themselves reporting to a robotic system rather than a
+As marketing and customer relationship management platforms automate tasks, many marketers will find themselves reporting to a robotic system rather than a human being.

-Organizations might struggle to identify when a human needs to be involved, like when to send a tweet or determine the timing of a campaign based on market
+Organizations might struggle to identify when a human needs to be involved, like when to send a tweet or determine the timing of a campaign based on market research data.

 8. Your brand reputation isn’t an algorithm.

-Online reputation management will transform from predominantly robotic SEO to authoritative content that is shared with third-party validated media
+Online reputation management will transform from predominantly robotic SEO to authoritative content that is shared with third-party validated media platforms.